-The principal must initially approve the planning of the field trip or outing.
-The principal must also give final approval for the trip or outing.
+In a school, the principal must initially approve the planning of the field trip or outing.
+The chief school administrator must also give final approval for the trip or outing.
 The educational administrator will determine the appropriateness of the proposed extended field trip with staff members involved on the following basis.